AI21Labs/factor/README.md

 We include the following FACTOR benchmarks for evaluating factuality of language models:
 * WIKI-FACTOR: based on the Wikipedia section of [The Pile’s](https://github.com/EleutherAI/the-pile)) validation split.
 The dataset consists of 2994 examples.
+* NEWS-FACTOR: based on Reuters articles extracted from [The RefinedWeb Dataset](https://arxiv.org/abs/2306.01116)
 * EXPERT-FACTOR: based on the validation and test splits of [ExpertQA](https://arxiv.org/abs/2309.07852), a long-from question answering dataset.
 The benchmark consists of 236 examples.

 ## Evaluation